 We will just make a few comments here.
 Most ENG testing is presently done using commercial devices sold by a small number of audiology device makers.
 A list is given here.

-In the author's clinical practice, ENG equipment supplied by Micromedical Technologies, Inc. is used, supplemented by an ICS caloric irrigator.
+In the author's clinical practice, we have two ENG systems - - #1.
+ENG equipment supplied by Micromedical Technologies, Inc. #2 A system made by ICS.
+Each system has its pros and cons and both leave a huge amount of room for improvement.
 There are many other vendors.
 See this page for more details about ENG vendors.

 Prior to doing ENG testing, patients should he instructed regarding medications that they can or cannot take prior to the test.